davonwil3/tag/BATCH_PROCESSING.md

 - **Vercel Compatibility**: Uses cron jobs to continue processing across function timeouts
 - **Resumable**: Can resume from where it left off if interrupted
 - **Rate Limited**: Built-in delays to respect Shopify API limits
+- **Activity Tracking**: Records all tag applications for audit trails
+- **Usage Statistics**: Tracks tag usage counts and last used dates

 ## How It Works

 ### 1. Database Schema

-The system uses the `merchantSettings` table with new fields for each entity type:
+The system uses the `merchantSettings` table with fields for each entity type:

 ```sql
 -- Per-entity batch progress and cursor fields